tysonweir/node-test/README.md

 Here are the details of these endpoints:

-1. Add User as an Employee to a Company
+1. Make a User an Employee of a Company

 Endpoint